 By following the guidance outlined in this article, you stand to tackle these hybrid challenges head on and encourage the development of high-performing teams.

-It does, however, rely on your managers being equipped with the tools and resources to effectively lead and develop remote teams.
+It does, however, rely on your managers being equipped with the tools, resources and training to effectively lead and develop remote teams.